 Benchmark job titles are assigned to each survey based on industry-fit or customer request.
 Benchmark job titles may change from year to year, but never when participant data is obtained.

 Expert users, such as Human Resource and Compensation Departments of major companies, pay consultants, contractors, and attorneys, often conducting prevailing wage analyses, typically rely on the wide-ranging and long-proven databases of ERI Economic Research Institute.
-ERI has been the authoritative source of current consensus competitive pay survey information for over seven thousand corporate subscribers, including most of the Fortune 500 companies, and thousands of consultants, non-profit organizations, and governmental agencies for three decades.
-Their survey analysis application is interactive and reasonably priced, for corporate and expert research use.
+ERI has been the authoritative source of current consensus competitive pay survey information for thousands of corporate subscribers, including most of the Fortune 500 companies, and many consultants, non-profit organizations, and governmental agencies for over three decades.
+Our survey analysis applications are interactive and reasonably priced, for corporate and expert research use.

-ERI's Salary Assessor provides consensus salary ranges for more than 7,000 position titles as compiled from available published wage and salary survey sources.
+ERI's Salary Assessor provides consensus salary ranges for more than 8,000 position titles as compiled from available published wage and salary survey sources.
 Estimates may be adjusted for user inputs of salary planning date, metro area, industry, and company size.
 The Salary Assessor includes position descriptions for job matching.
 Benchmark listings for jobs by industry, as well as multiple area listings for a single job in up to 500 metro areas, are provided in summary listings.
-The Salary Assessor includes reliability statistics to meet a Daubert challenge.
+The Salary Assessor also includes reliability statistics.